 Come with us in one of the most beautiful regions of Italy, from the sea up to the hills, from the small villages to the big cities of art, walking along nature paths and parks!

-1/10 In the heart of Italy’s FoodValley
+In the heart of Italy’s FoodValley

-If you want to know the real Italian food and drink culture and lose yourself in the flavours of culinary delights few in the world can boast, then go to Parma (gastronomy creative Unesco city) or better – in that tiny plot of land among Parma, Reggio nell’Emilia and Modena.
+If you want to know the real Italian food and drink culture and lose yourself in the flavours of culinary delights few in the world can boast, then go to Parma (Unesco Creative City of Gastronomy) or better – in that tiny plot of land among Parma, Reggio nell’Emilia and Modena.

-2/10 In the ducal Castles of Parma Piacenza and Pontremoli
+In the ducal Castles of Parma Piacenza and Pontremoli

-Let yourself go and discover the 32 fortresses, castles and manor houses that are spread throughout the territories of Parma, Piacenza and of the historical area of the Lunigiana.
+Let yourself go and discover the fortresses, castles and manor houses that are spread throughout the territories of Parma, Piacenza and of the historical area of the Lunigiana.
 And… why not?
 Book your stay in one of their 14 charming accommodations.

-3/10 Enjoy the big regional parks
+Enjoy the big Regional Parks

 The Tuscan-Emilian Apennines National Park and the Foreste Casentinesi, Monte Falterona and Campigna Park are ideal for a ski, a walk, a climb, a byke or a horse ride, and, most of all, here you can find and create a deep contact with nature, without going too far away from the big cities like Bologna, Milan, Florence or Genoa.